yashap/parker/README.md

 For adding a new package, copy `packages/context-propagation` as an example.

-For adding a new backend service, copy `src/apps/core` as an example.
+For adding a new backend service, copy `src/backends/core` as an example.

-TODO: instructions for frontends
+For adding a new React Native app, copy `src/frontends/landlord` as an example.